0xpix/Hei-DataHub/dev-docs/ui/architecture.md

 # UI/TUI Architecture

+> **Version:** 0.60.0-beta — "Clean-up"
+> This documentation reflects the UI polish, removed features, and enhanced navigation in v0.60.

+!!! info "What this section covers"
+    This page explains Hei-DataHub's Terminal User Interface built with Textual, including views, widgets, event handling, and the reactive programming model.
+Essential for understanding and extending the UI.

 ## Introduction

 Hei-DataHub uses **Textual** for its Terminal User Interface (TUI).
 This document explains the UI architecture, design patterns, and how components interact.

+!!! success "v0.60 UI Improvements"
+    **New in v0.60:**
+    - About screen with Vim navigation (`Ctrl+a`)
+    - Enhanced search filters (`source:`, `format:`, `tags:`)
+    - Vim-style navigation (`gg`, `G`)
+    - Stable scrollbars across all screens
+    - UI layout optimizations (1-line header/footer)

+    **Removed in v0.60:**
+    - Outbox view (replaced by direct WebDAV workflow)
+    - GitHub PR integration screens
+    - Cloud file preview screen

 ---